The Locker Key

 “Yeah.
 I got his home address from Riley’s computer.
 We can pay him a surprise visit, and ditch the body along the way.”

-Mick gets to his feet.
-He is suddenly bone weary.
+Mick got to his feet.
 “Comin’ in?”

 “I’m gonna call Stacy.
 Is that okay?”